Scandinavian Design Basics

 Wood: Wood is a major design feature in Scandi homes.
 It warms up a room both in terms of mood and utility as it naturally helps insulate the home.
 Wood details are often seen on paneling of the walls and on furniture.
 Form pressed wood is the most commonly used wood in Scandi design because it is readily available for mass production.
 This is reflective of the democratic ideals that exist at the heart of Scandinavian design – the idea that good, affordable design should be available to all.

 Timeless, modern furniture: Furniture designs developed by Scandinavian designers in the 50s, 60s and 70s are still relevant today.
 The designs consist of clean lines inspired by shapes you’d find in nature.
 A classic example include Arne Jacobsen’s Series 7.
 Other influential designs include Hans Wegner’s Wishbone Chair, and Verner Panton’s rocking chair.
-Many of these pieces influence modern furniture like the Kartell Comback chair and the Tendy Side Chair.
+Many of these pieces influence modern furniture like the Kartell Comback chair.

 If there is one thing you can take away from Scandinavian design, it is to de-clutter your home..
 Everything on display should be objects you enjoy looking at.
 Storage is built into furniture in order to maximize space and keep the focus on the comforts of the room.